PrincetonUniversity/lightsheet_helper_scripts/clearmap2/pipeline/cfos_cell_detection_pipeline/README.md

 $ mkdir authfiles
 $ mkdir logs
 ```
-- Make sure that for each sample in your request there is a
+- Make sure that for each sample in your request there is stitched+corrected data folder for both 488 channel and 642/647 channel in your resolution_3.6x/ folder

 Also:
 - Make a conda environment called `ClearMap` with clearmap2 installed.